pittcsc/Documents/Constitution.md

 ## V) Purpose

-The <name> has been created as a extracurricular resource for Computer Science students and students of other majors interested in Computer Science.
+The <name> has been created as an extracurricular resource for Computer Science students and students of other majors interested in Computer Science.
 It is intended to provide supplemental education, opportunities for professional networking, and experience with non-scholastic projects.
 The goal of <name> is to empower University of Pittsburgh students with the confidence and the agency to succeed during their time as students, as well as beyond graduation.

 ## VI) Activities